 Guidelines are issued by the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) following consultations with the Länder (Federal State) and generally by way of consensus with them.
 These guidelines are designed to provide a detailed specification of selected technical and administrative issues arising from the licensing and supervisory procedure (cf. the remarks on Article 20 of the Convention).
 They outline the BMU's opinion on general issues relating to nuclear safety and administrative practice, and provide orientation for the authorities of the Länder (Federal States) in their execution of the Atomic Energy Act.
 However, unlike general administrative provisions, these guidelines are not binding for the authorities of the Länder (Federal States).
-There are currently some 50 guidelines in the field of nuclear technology (see Appendix L-(f) [3-1] and following).
+There are currently some 50 guidelines in the field of nuclear technology.
+(The part which also applies to the treatment of spent fuel assemblies and radioactive waste can be found in Appendix L-(f) [3-1] and following).

-The following guidelines are of particular importance to the management of spent nuclear fuel and radioactive wastes:
+The following guidelines are of importance exclusively to the management of spent nuclear fuel and radioactive waste:

-- the Safety Guidelines for Dry Interim Storage of Irradiated Fuel Assemblies in Storage Casks [4-2], - the Safety Criteria for the Permanent Storage of Radioactive Wastes in a Mine [3-13]. - the Guideline on the Monitoring of Emissions and Immissions Resulting from Nuclear Facilities • [3-23], - the Guideline on Control of Radioactive Wastes with Negligible Heat Production Not Delivered to a State Collecting Facility [3-59], - the Guide to Decommissioning of Facilities under Section 7 of the Atomic Energy Act (AtG) [3-73], procedures.
-Both of these independent expert commissions advise the Federal Environment Ministry (BMU) on issues relating to nuclear safety and radiation protection.
-By appointing experts in different technical fields, it is intended that the full bandwidth of scientific knowledge should be reflected in these two bodies (cf. the remarks on Article 20 of the Convention).
+- the Safety Guidelines for Dry Interim Storage of Irradiated Fuel Assemblies in Storage Casks [4-2], - the Safety Criteria for the Permanent Storage of Radioactive Wastes in a Mine [3-13], - the Guideline on the Monitoring of Emissions and Immissions Resulting from Nuclear Facilities [3-23], - the Guideline on Control of Radioactive Wastes with Negligible Heat Production Not Delivered to a State Collecting Facility [3-59], - the Guide to Decommissioning of Facilities under Section 7 of the Atomic Energy Act (AtG) [3-73].